polkadot-developers/substrate-docs/content/md/en/docs/tutorials/work-with-pallets/use-macros-in-a-custom-pallet.md

 This tutorial illustrates how to create a custom pallet for a Substrate runtime using **macros** that are part of the [FRAME](/reference/frame-macros/) development environment.

-For this tutorial, you'll build a simple **proof of existence** application.
-Proof of existence is an approach to validating the authenticity and ownership of a digital object by using the object information stored on the blockchain.
+For this tutorial, you'll build a simple **proof-of-existence** application.
+Proof-of-existence is an approach to validating the authenticity and ownership of a digital object by storing information about the object on the blockchain.
-Because the blockchain associates a timestamp and signature with the object, the blockchain record can be used to verify—to serve as proof—that a particular object existed at a specific date and time.
+Because the blockchain associates a timestamp and account with the object, the blockchain record can be used to "prove" that a particular object existed at a specific date and time.
 It can also verify who the owner of a record was at that date and time.

 ## Digital objects and hashes

-Instead of individual files, the blockchain stores digital records using a [cryptographic hash](https://en.wikipedia.org/wiki/Cryptographic_hash_function).
+Instead of storing an entire file on the blockchain, it can be much more efficient to simply store a [cryptographic hash](https://en.wikipedia.org/wiki/Cryptographic_hash_function) of that file.
+This is also known as a "digital fingerprint".
 The hash enables the blockchain to store files of arbitrary size efficiently by using a small and unique hash value.
 Because any change to a file would result in a different hash, users can prove the validity of a file by computing the hash and comparing that hash with the hash stored on chain.